Grizzlies rout Warriors to avoid elimination, force Game 6 - NewsBreak

 “Obviously, this was a very impressive win for our group, great bounce-back for sure,” Memphis coach Taylor Jenkins said.

 When Memphis fans chanted “Whoop That Trick!
-Whoop That Trick!” early in the fourth, Stephen Curry laughed on the court while Draymond Green swung a towel in unison with the crowd.
-Green said he doesn't respect people who only bring energy when winning.
+Whoop That Trick!” early in the fourth, Stephen Curry laughed on the court laughing while Draymond Green swung a towel in unison with the crowd.

-“When you spew it out, you’ve got to be willing to take it and not hide from it and not duck from it and not hide from it.
-Embrace it,” Green said.
-"So, I appreciated the crowd tonight and the energy they brought to the game.
-If they want to whoop that trick, we’re going to whoop it together.”

 Game 6 is Friday night in San Francisco, where the Warriors have won five straight playoff games and their last seven overall.